knowmatic hobby lab

 Load once

-Quantized ONNX models load into the browser on first visit.
-They're cached, subsequent loads are instant.
+Quantized ONNX models load into your browser or app on first use.
+They're small enough that load time is negligible.

 02